christianeloysio/Data_Science/README.md

 ## Projects:
-This repository has the objective of show my projects within Data Science:
+This repository has the objective to show my projects within Data Science:

-* **Is there life outside Excel Spreadsheets?** - San Francisco Airbnb Data Analysis: https://bit.ly/2WNVJXz
+* **Is there life outside Excel Spreadsheets?** - San Francisco Airbnb Data Analysis: https://bit.ly/3BFcao4

 ---